ChloeZhou1997/personalwebpage/content/posts/dostoyevskyBrothersKaramazov2012.md

 ## Impression {#impression}

--   Chracters are very complicated.
-Even the "bad" one by convension seems to have a noble heart while people who are professional and by current standard, only merely try to do their works right, somehow seems mediocor to the point of evil.
+-   Characters are very complicated.
+If someone sees a person like Demitri in real life, no doubt he will be treated like a buffoon.
+However, the character in the book sometimes displays insights into certain issues and also seems to possess a noble heart.